21.4.07

 Alters Stability Score by +14%

-“Your family instills in you decent standards of bahaviour.
-Society consists of many family groupings and the role of family in acting as a haven and in producing the next generation should be recognised and supported.”
+"Your family instills in you decent standards of bahaviour.
+Society consists of many family groupings and the role of family in acting as a haven and in producing the next generation should be recognized and supported."

 Alters Stability Score by +7%